How Deep Purple Started Over With ‘Burn’

-Most rock fans like to hear something a little different when their favorite artists release a new album.
-But when Deep Purple released their eighth studio LP, Burn, on Feb.
-15, 1974, things had changed for the band in some major ways.
+Many rock fans like to hear something a little different when their favorite artists release a new album.
+But when Deep Purple's eighth studio LP, Burn, came out on Feb.
+15, 1974, things had changed for the band in big ways.

-“Who knows?
-After the LP I might be saying he's a s—ty vocalist as well,” shrugged Blackmore regarding Coverdale.
+Blackmore split after Stormbringer, something he half-jokingly prophesied at the end of his NME chat: "Who knows?
+After the LP I might be saying he's a shitty vocalist as well," Blackmore said of Coverdale.
 "I'm not going to say he's the best vocalist in the world, but when we heard him we thought, 'Christ, he's good.'"